Not a dog to boast of. A mere non-descript, without a flamboyant pedigree. Sheer coincidence brought me in contact with him.

 Principal’s temporary accommodation was a two room flat meant for Junior Engineers of the PWD – still under construction, because, the first floor was yet to be completed.
 It was located on a high ridge overlooking Pabbar river enfolding a grand panoramic view of the valley.

-Two important things I learnt form him are: the severity of conditioning and the ways of intuition.
+Two important things I learnt from him are: the severity of conditioning and the ways of intuition.
 He was taught – not by any formal training -- not to enter a house.
 I couldn’t make him enter my house by every possible inducement.
 He won’t cross a threshold of a residential accommodation under any circumstances.
 The other thing, he won’t drink water from a bowl.
 He would drink only, if it is poured in the drain.
 Could this give a clue to the understanding of the type of conditioning of the Khap panchayats and anti Dalit activists?

 Whenever I was away on tour he would invariably guard my wife throughout the night.
-How does he guess my absence?
+How does he guess my presence or absence?
 He could sense my transfer also.
 He was sleeping all the while under the truck getting loaded with my belongings.
 Is it what called intuition?
 Probably, there is always some sort of vibration going around the universe; if somebody can tune in to a particular frequency he gets the clue.
 How to crack the mystery, that's the problem?

 On another occasion, we returned from Shimla at dead of night.
 Leaving the vehicle down, we took the bridal path uphill to our house.
 Kuttaji was keeping a watch on our house.
 Hearing the footsteps he began barking furiously.
 Seeing us on arrival, he felt so ashamed; he tried to hide his face all around the compound.
 Later, he fell at the feet of my wife with two folded forelegs, as if asking for forgiveness for his misdemeanor.
 It was unbelievably true.